 - Will not be engaging with the programme, i.e. will not receive academic support or undertake assessments;

-- Will not have access to any University facilities i.e. Library, IT Services.
+- Will not have access to any University facilities, e.g. Library Services, IT Department, etc.

 Please also be aware that you cannot suspend your studies in order to complete any dissertations or any other outstanding assessments.

 For more detail on requesting a study break, please contact us by us emailing [email protected] or calling 01604 89 2272.

 Study Termination and Appeal

 Termination due to academic failure refers to students who are not permitted to continue on their programme of study.

 Students must withdraw from further study, having exhausted all opportunities for reassessment.

 Can I make an appeal against termination?